itteco/iframely-wordpress/iframely/readme.txt

 = Will my other shortcodes work? =

-Iframely does not change behavior of other shortcode plugins.
+Iframely does not change behavior of other shortcode plugins if they don't plug into oEmbed sandbox.
 Everything should work the old way, except for `[embed]` shortcode, which will now start producing responsive widgets unless limited in size.

 = Does it support WordPress MU? =